 If you decide to seek legal representation by searching “medical negligence solicitors near me”, then you might come across lawyers who expect you to pay for their services in the traditional way.
 This means that you could be expected to pay large upfront fees to secure their services, or to pay them their hourly rate as they work on your claim.

 If you work with one of our solicitors, they could offer you a No Win No Fee agreement.
-This kind of agreement means that you won’t be expected to pay anything upfront or as the claim progresses.
-Furthermore, there is nothing to pay your lawyer at all in the event that your claim fails.
+This kind of agreement means that you won’t be expected to pay any solicitor’s fee upfront or as the claim progresses.
+Furthermore, there is nothing to pay in solicitor fees in the event that your claim fails.

 Call our advisors for more information about making a claim.